Blockstream/Jade/REPRODUCIBLE.md

 cp ./production/sdkconfig_jade_prod.defaults sdkconfig.defaults
 rm -f sdkconfig
 ```
 NOTE: The `rm -f sdkconfig` step is not necessary on a fresh/clean repo, but always best to ensure this file does not exist and is recreated from the `sdkconfig.defaults` file.
-This is vital if the `skconfig.defaults` file is changed (eg. to build another configuration).
+This is vital if the `sdkconfig.defaults` file is changed (eg. to build another configuration).

 5. Build
 ```